BONES OF THE HAND ANATOMY

 • Arrangement:

-• Three for each finger (proximal, middle, distal)
+• Three for each of your fingers (proximal, middle, distal)

 Structure of Phalanges